nulib-ds/dsgn-106/1-from-ideas-to-low-fidelity-mockups/1-from-ideas-to-mockups-testing.md

   </tr>
 </table>

+>
 Design teams are often worried that proxy-user testing has reduced validity because the results are biased.
-Several useful strategies for reducing
+Several useful strategies for reducing.

-Strategies for Success in Removing Bias during testing & Feedback
+### Strategies for Success in Removing Bias during testing & Feedback

 - Getting to evaluators really answer why, why, why, several layers down helps to clarify what they like and disliked about designs